Hampden County Massachusetts assistance program.

 Ways to get help with utility and heating bills

-The Council of Churches of Greater Springfield (413) 733 - 2149) runs and emergency fuel assistance program that provides financial support to purchase heating fuel during winter months and to pay for heating bills.
+The Council of Churches of Greater Springfield (413) 733 - 2149) runs and emergency fuel assistance program that provides financial support to purchase heating fuel (propane, oil, etc.) during winter months and to pay for heating bills.
 Services offered includes heating fuel bill payment assistance.

 An assistance program of Westfield Gas Co., known as Westfield Warm, provides heating oil and fuel assistance, gas bill payment assistance, heating oil bill payment assistance to income-eligible individuals and families in the community.
 Call (413) 572 - 0100

 Receive access to credit counseling, debt reduction programs, foreclosure counseling, and credit repair from the following non-profit agencies.
 They offer numerous services and programs to individuals.
-American Consumer Credit Counseling (dial (800) 769 - 3571).
+A leading organization for help is American Consumer Credit Counseling (dial (800) 769 - 3571).

 The second agency is Consumer Credit Counseling Service of Southern New England.
 Help provided to individuals includes debt management, assistance with budgeting and money management, housing and foreclosure counseling, and consumer education.
 The agency will also help consumers reorganize debt payments as an alternative to bankruptcy.
 Read more on debt negotiation.
 Call (866) 889 - 9347.

 Auto loan assistance is available too.
 Non-profit agencies work with the borrower, lender, and others to coordinate payment plans, interest rate changes, and refinancing.
 They will help borrowers keep their car, and find more on help with auto loan payments.

 Caring Health Center offers family primary medical as well as dental care.
 They offer their programs on a sliding fee scale, for people who can’t afford to pay full prices hospital or medical bills.
 Springfield MA (413) 739 - 1100.